ColinPhilipJohnstone/Mors/README.md

 >>> star = mors.Star(Mstar=1.0,Omega=10.0)

+The user can instead set the initial rotation rate using the Prot keyword argument giving the surface rotation period in days.

+>>> star = mors.Star(Mstar=1.0,Prot=2.7)

 Alternatively, the user can specify starting values for both the core and envelope rotation rates using the OmegaEnv and OmegaCore arguments, though this is usually not recommended.

 If the user instead specifies an age the Age and Omega keyword argument, the code will look for the track that passes through the specified surface rotation rate at the specified age.
 The surface rotation rate can be specified either using Omega or OmegaEnv.